 Now let’s talk headshots.
 Photographers in larger markets stay on top of the ever-changing trends.
 The “in” look has gone from glossy 8x10 borderless close-ups to bordered matte to color three-quarter body shots.
 Now, because of all the online casting using “thumbnail” images, we’re back to close-ups.
 It’s almost a certainty that an out-of-town headshot will seem off to a big-market casting director.

 “It doesn’t take a whole lot to make a headshot really great, really bad, or simply dated in style,” says New York photographer Sean Turi.
 “I would say, in most cases, it is the latter that occurs when shooting with photographers outside of the New York and Los Angeles areas.
 Investing in quality headshots, within your targeted market, shows the rest of the industry that you care about what you do and that you take your career seriously.”

 New York headshot photographer Rick Stockwell makes another point: “The smaller-market photographer may be a good shooter with good technical skills, but he is rarely knowledgeable about good headshot photography, because that specialty is something you can only make money at if you live in one of the entertainment capitals.
 There is a look to a headshot that is different from portraiture, which is how most of these guys in smaller cities are trained.”

-Coming to the big city with your materials in appropriate shape will help you avoid being flagged as a newbie before you get in the room.
+Coming to the big city with your acting resume in appropriate shape will help you avoid being flagged as a newbie before you get in the room.
 “Remember,” says Turi, “you only get one shot to make a first impression.
 Make it count.”